Steele dossier: Cultivation of Trump through time

 Source(s) for Report 80 (June 2016) alleged that the Kremlin had been cultivating Trump for "at least 5 years".

 According to former KGB major Yuri Shvets, Trump became the target of a joint Czech intelligence services and KGB spying operation after he married Czech model Ivana Zelnickova and was cultivated as an "asset" by Russian intelligence since 1977: "Russian intelligence gained an interest in Trump as far back as 1977, viewing Trump as an exploitable target."

 Luke Harding writes that documents show Czechoslovakia spied on Trump during the 1970s and 1980s, when he was married to Ivana Trump, his Czechoslovakia-born first wife.
-Harding writes that the Czechoslovakian government spied on Trump because of his political ambitions and notability as a businessman.
+Harding writes that the Czechoslovak government spied on Trump because of his political ambitions and notability as a businessman.
 It is known that there were close ties between Czechoslovakia's StB and the USSR's KGB.

 Harding also describes how, already since 1987, the Soviet Union was interested in Trump.
 In his book Collusion, Harding asserts that the "top level of the Soviet diplomatic service arranged his 1987 Moscow visit.
 With assistance from the KGB."
 Then-KGB head Vladimir Kryuchkov "wanted KGB staff abroad to recruit more Americans".
 Harding proceeds to describe the KGB's cultivation process, and posits that they may have opened a file on Trump as early as 1977, when he married Ivana.
 "According to files in Prague, declassified in 2016, Czech spies kept a close eye on the couple in Manhattan, ... [with] periodic surveillance of the Trump family in the United States."

 Jonathan Chait has written that 1987 is a year when Russians courted and praised Trump by inviting him to consider building in Moscow.
 He then visited Moscow in July 1987, and was likely under surveillance, but he did not build anything.